rocketacademy/sequelize-cli-bootcamp/.github/PULL_REQUEST_TEMPLATE.md

 🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀🚀

 How many hours did you spend on this assignment?
+A LOT

 Please fill in one error and/or error message you received while working on this assignment.